2gis/mapsapi/src/doc/en/manual/dg-loading.md

 ### Description

-Work with map is possible only after the code of API of maps is loaded to the browser.
+Work with map is possible only after the code of Maps API is loaded to the browser.
 There are several ways to download it.

 ### Easy way

-First include the maps API by adding the following code to the <code>head</code> section of the HTML page:
+First include the Maps API by adding the following code to the <code>head</code> section of the HTML page:

     <script src="http://maps.api.2gis.ru/2.0/loader.js?pkg=full"></script>